-Chemical Class: Vitamin B complex Therapeutic Class: Hematinic; vitamin to inhibition of cytochrome oxidase resulting in arrest of cellular respiration.
+Vitamin B complex Chemical Class: Therapeutic Class: Hematinic; vitamin to inhibition of cytochrome oxidase resulting in arrest of cellular respiration.
 Specifically, Cyanide binds rapidly with cytochrome a3, a component of the cytochrome c oxidase complex in mitochondria.
 Inhibition of cytochrome a3 prevents the cell from using oxygen and forces anaerobic metabolism, resulting in lactate production, cellular hypoxia and metabolic acidosis.
 The action of Cyanokit® in the treatment of cyanide poisoning is based on its ability to bind cyanide ions to form